microsoft/yardl/docs/docs.md

 For HDF5, using variable-length collections (like `!vector` without a length or `!array` without fixed dimension sizes) has lower throughput than their fixed-sized counterparts.

+### Avoid NDJSON Encoding

+The NDJSON serialization format is great for debugging and interoperability with other tools (like `jq`) but is it orders of magnitude less efficient than the binary or HDF5 formats.

 ## Protocol Schema JSON Reference